Bank of England to keep policy steady at King's last meeting

-LONDON, June 6 Bank of England Governor Mervyn King is unlikely to convince the central bank to restart its bond-buying programme when he attends his final Monetary Policy Committee meeting on Thursday.
+LONDON Bank of England Governor Mervyn King is unlikely to convince the central bank to restart its bond-buying program when he attends his final Monetary Policy Committee meeting on Thursday.

 King, who is retiring from the bank after a 20-year career at the BoE, has argued since February, along with two other policymakers, for an extra 25 billion pounds ($38 billion) of bond purchases to boost Britain's sluggish economic recovery.